-The Eastern Grey Squirrel (Sciurus carolinensis) is a tree squirrel native to North America and Europe.
+The Eastern Grey Squirrel (Sciurus carolinensis) is an arboreal (tree) rodent mammal native to North America and Europe.
 It is considered to be an invasive species in Great Britain where it has displaced the red squirrel.

 The Eastern Grey Squirrel has grey-brown fur with white fur on its underbelly.
 It has a large bushy tail.
 It has four toes on its front feet and five toes on its back (hind) feet.